ukcp-data/ukcp18-data-factory/instructions/ukcp18/ls1-instructions.md

  7. NetCDF properties
  8. The "season_year" coordinate variable
  9. Seasonal and annual files
- 10. Direction of 'latitude' coordinate variable
+ 10. Bounds on coordinate variables

 ## 1. Data structure inside each file